Let’s face it

 I used to run some workshops and walks on behalf of (/for)

 Oh, and I shoot digital too with a Nikon D850 – which is currently being used to digitize negatives at 46 Mega Pixels.

 How long will it take for my EFH to arrive?

 The aim is to dispatch all orders within 15 working days.
 As you can imagine, the Essential Film Holder is in great demand, so in practice, it might be a few days longer than that, but it could equally be shorter.

 What’s the shipping time?

-Dispatch will normally take place within a couple of days of your purchase.
-You’ll get a courier’s tracking number when your unit dispatches.
+Dispatch will normally take place within around 15 working of days of your purchase.
+You’ll always receive a courier’s tracking number when your unit dispatches.

 Shipping times within the

 Is this a kit of bits that I have to contruct?

 No, the original EFH comes ready assembled in the configuration that I think gives the best results.